skip to Main Content

 roshae.richard@balletaustin.org

-Emily McLaughlin holds a Bachelor of Fine Arts in Ballet Performance from the University of Utah.
-In her last year of school (2009-2010), she joined Ballet Austin II to dance professionally while completing her degree.
-Emily danced professionally with Ballet Austin II, Aspen Santa Fe Ballet, and Dominic Walsh Dance Theater.
+Emily McLaughlin holds a Bachelor of Fine Arts degree in Ballet Performance from the University of Utah.
+In her last year of school (2009-2010), she joined Ballet Austin TWO to dance professionally while completing her degree.
+Emily danced professionally with Ballet Austin TWO, Aspen Santa Fe Ballet, and Dominic Walsh Dance Theater.
 Upon the conclusion of her professional ballet career, she became a 500 R-YTT Yoga Teacher.
 She moved on to use her ballet and yoga background to manage a local Austin fitness studio and help it thrive.

 OPERATIONS STAFF